Study Scholarships - Postgraduate Studies in the Field of Music • DAAD

 - if necessary: German language course (2, 4 or 6 months) before the start of the study visit in Germany; the DAAD decides whether to fund participation and for how long depending on German language skills and project.
 Participation in a German language course is compulsory if the language of instruction or working language at the German host institution is German.
 Due to the pandemic, German courses may take place online.

 - Allowance for a personally chosen German language course during the scholarship period

 - Reimbursement of the fees for the TestDaF or DSH test which has either been taken in the home country after receipt of the Scholarship Award Letter or in Germany before the end of the funding period

 A special DAAD committee made up of professors from German colleges of music makes the final decision about scholarships in the field of music.
 The decision is based upon written applications and sound recordings which have to be submitted (see: www.daad.de/extrainfo).

-Confirmation of a scholarship does not automatically guarantee admission to one of the colleges of music.
-The individual college of music decides whether or not to offer scholarship holders a place.
+Confirmation of a scholarship does not automatically guarantee admission to one of the colleges of music named in the application.
+The respective college of music decides whether or not to offer scholarship holders a place.
 In most cases, applicants are required to take an entrance examination.
 Please find out in time about admission requirements and application deadlines and interview dates at your chosen college of music, and bear in mind that these may be several months before the planned start of your studies or even before the DAAD awards the scholarship.
 We cannot cover the costs of the entrance examination.
 If an applicant is offered a scholarship by the DAAD but fails to be admitted to a university, he/she may not make use of the scholarship that has already been awarded.

 What requirements must be met?